gitter-badger/elm-js-experement/README.md

   }
 })
 ```
-Props object passed to port with some mostly useful things: block `model`, `shared` model and `exec` function. `exec` is actually a port to the block's environment.
+Props object passed to a `port` contains: block `model`, `shared` model and `exec` function. `exec` is actually a port to the block's environment.
 It provides a way to execute any command of the block.

+## Conclusion
+To conclude i'd like to highlight some most important benefits:
+1. No callback hell in components (Blocks) tree.
+2. Easy models nesting and async operations handling.
+3. Fully controlled business logic execution
+4. Declarative everywhere

 ## Complete example
-In `./multipage` folder you will find a complete example with User model, Routing with nested routes, i18n block usage, block decomposition example...
+In `./multipage` folder you can find a complete example with User model, Routing with nested routes, i18n, block decomposition...
 So, everything we just figured out and some more.
 To run the example:
 ```
 npm i
 cd ./multipage